 Using a unique linked database available through Population Data BC, chronic conditions were identified using medical billing and hospitalisation information, which was linked to each workers' compensation record for the five years preceding the work injury.

 Interesting findings include that the relationship between age and days of wage replacement differ for men and women.
 Median days of wage replacement increase with age among men, however among women days of wage replacement peak in middle-age.
 Diabetes was the only condition which mediated the relationship between age and days of wage replacement among men and women.
 Osteoarthritis also mediated age difference in wage replacement among men, and coronary heart disease mediated age differences among women.
 While a better understanding of the mechanisms linking diabetes to longer durations of wage replacement is required it should be noted that almost three-quarters of the age effect on wage replacement remained unexplained after adjusting for differences in the prevalence of pre-existing conditions across age groups.

 Future studies should explore how other factors in the return-to-work-process differ across age groups.

 What can we do about the health impact of bushfire smoke?

-The Monash Centre for Occupational and Environmental Health's Dr Martine Dennekamp and Faye Johnston from the University of Tasmania write about the impact of bushfire smoke on health.
+The Monash Centre for Occupational and Environmental Health's Dr Martine Dennekamp and Faye Johnston from the University of Tasmania have an article in The Conversation about the impact of bushfire smoke on health.
 They provide tips on how to protect your health during times of bushfires which is particularly important for people who are in high risk categories such as people with pre-existing heart or lung disease, pregnant women, young children, and the elderly.